Key Takeaways

 Learning to recognize your emotions and how they influence your behaviors can make a major difference in your mental health and well-being.
 But sometimes that’s easier said than done.

 At Rula, we know how important it is to find the right therapist to help you address your mental health concerns.
-Our therapist-matching program streamlines the provider search process so that you can find a therapist who accepts your insurance and is available to meet as soon as this week.
+Our therapist-matching program streamlines the provider search process so that you can find a therapist who accepts your insurance and is available to meet as soon as tomorrow.

 More From Rula